Docs

 • Regular test runs do not create trace artifacts unless trace export is enabled.

-• acton test --ui also enables the default trace bundle directory when --save-test-trace is not passed explicitly.
+• Test UI also enables the default trace bundle directory when trace export is not configured explicitly, including when UI is enabled through [test].ui.

 Directory layout